 - You can process all cuts (including stewing meat)

 Otherwise you're better off buying individual cuts.
-Then you pay more per kilo, but have no cutting loss and storage costs.
+You'll pay more per kilo, but have no cutting loss and storage costs.

 How do you calculate the portion price? (step by step)